Belen Galarraga

-Bella Galárraga (born January 26, 1993) is a Portuguese-Ecuadorian and Argentinian model, engineer, environmental, television presenter and beauty pageant titleholder.
-She was crowned Miss Portugal 2010 and competed in Miss Universe 2010.
-On January 22, 2012, she won the Miss Elite Model Detroit/ Ecuador pageant.
+Bella Galárraga (born 26 January 1993) is a Portuguese-Ecuadorian model, engineer, environmental, tv presenter and beauty pageant titleholder.
+She was crowned Miss Portugal 2010.
+On 22 January 2012 she won the Miss Elite Model Detroit/ Ecuador pageant.
 She also is the first Miss Portugal to win the title of Miss European Continent 2016, held in Murcia, Spain.

 Biography

 Born and raised in Quito she is the daughter of a Portuguese mother and an Ecuadorian father with roots of grandparents from “La Rioja” Argentina.
 Galárraga is a polyglot, speaks Portuguese, and perfectly Spanish, English, and studies Russian.
 In 2009 he traveled to Portugal to continue his university studies; since February 2013, he is a Systems Engineer and Marketing management, graduated from the ESPE University Escuela Politécnica del Ejército of Ecuador.
 She is a professional model since she was 16 years old and has Portuguese nationality since 2005 & Maldivian since 2015 nationality from The Maldives.

 In May 2013 she makes her debut as a television presenter in the program "Petrovida" The Ecuadorian state oil company Petroecuador a television program in favor of the environment, obtaining good criticism by the public.

 Galárraga was also a model of the famous program "The Familion Nestlé" and directed by the Venezuelan presenter Daniel Sarcos broadcast by GamaTV.

 In 2015, she was a reporter and presenter of sports television on a TV channel in Cuenca, Ecuador, reporting all about the Club Deportivo Cuenca of Ecuador.